The Employer’s role when sponsoring a Student Intern is as follows:

-- Provide documentation on company letterhead to Career & Leadership Development with information regarding the student’s assignment, internship duties, rate of pay (if any), number of hours per week, name of supervisor, and contact information.
+- Provide documentation on company letterhead to Career, Leadership & Transfer Pathways with information regarding the student’s assignment, internship duties, rate of pay*, number of hours per week, name of supervisor, and contact information.

 - Get input from the student as to what he or she hopes to learn.